 COVID-19 has quickly evolved from a far-away tragedy, to what is now also a large economic threat to businesses all around the world.
+Numerous companies are finding themselves, suddenly facing situations of rapid change, where the dynamics of the transformation process are forced from the external and keep accelerating.
 Due to globalization, supply-chain processes, and increased mobility for professional and recreational purposes, today’s economy has evolved into a complex system that is highly sensitive to disruption.

 On the same channels goods and services travel from their far-east production plants, the virus has now entered developing countries and mature markets.
 It’s also becoming clear that many health care systems were not prepared to manage a pandemic of this magnitude and are now exceeding their capabilities.

 Capital markets are just as sensitive.
 The arrival of the Coronavirus in the United States has so far resulted in a $3.18 trillion loss in the economy, which is the worst drop since 1987.
 Once President Trump declared a national emergency, a handful of companies, including Google, CVA, Target and Walmart saw their stocks jump.
 However, it remains uncertain, if the hopes of the investors for a quick recovery are justified.